lukepuplett/notes/rust/notes_the_rust_programming_language_2021.md

 - It mentions that the `dbg!` macro will take ownership of a value and print it along with the file and line number to standard error, not standard out

 - `dbg!(30 * scale)` will work because `dbg!` hands back the value

-- **Learned the hard way** - structs own their field values such that sometimes, you'll use them with code you wrote or in the built-in libs that wants to move the value and you cannot!
-An example is with the `JoinHandle<T>` type which has a `.join(self)` method which takes ownership of.
-This prevents your own methods from performing e.g. `self.handle.join();` because the struct (i.e. self) owns it.
-So the workaround is to wrap the JoinHandle in an `Option`.
-This let's you "swap" it out for `None`, e.g. `let h = self.handle.take();`

 ## Chapter 6 - Enums and Pattern Matching